awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-in-vpc.md

 |  `default`  |  shared\-tenancy instance  |  Dedicated Instance  |
 |  `dedicated`  |  Dedicated Instance  |  Dedicated Instance  |

-You can specify the instance placement tenancy for your launch configuration as `default` or `dedicated` using the [create\-launch\-configuration](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html) command with the `--placement-tenancy` option\.
+You can specify the instance placement tenancy for your launch configuration as `default` or `dedicated` using the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html) command with the `--placement-tenancy` option\.
 For example, the following command sets the launch configuration tenancy to `dedicated`:

 ```
 aws autoscaling create-launch-configuration --launch-configuration-name my-launch-config --placement-tenancy dedicated --image-id ...
 ```

-You can use the following [describe\-launch\-configurations](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-launch-configurations.html) command to verify the instance placement tenancy of the launch configuration:
+You can use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-launch-configurations.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-launch-configurations.html) command to verify the instance placement tenancy of the launch configuration:

 ```
 aws autoscaling describe-launch-configurations --launch-configuration-names my-launch-config
 ```

 The following is example output for a launch configuration that creates Dedicated Instances\.
-Note that `PlacementTenancy` is not part of the output for this command unless you have explicitly set the instance placement tenancy\.
+The `PlacementTenancy` parameter is only part of the output for this command when you explicitly set the instance placement tenancy\.

 ```
 {